Pregnancy-associated femicide: Limitations of statistics

 The maternal mortality ratio does not include pregnancy-associated femicide.
 Furthermore, death records in the majority of countries are not required to include victim-perpetrator relationship or history of IPV.
 Researchers therefore suggest that rates of incidence are higher than reported due to the lack of standardization in documenting pregnancy-associated femicides.

 Laws and policies

 United States

 38 American states have laws with harsher penalties if the victim is murdered while pregnant.
 The Unborn Victims of Violence Act of 2004 recognizes a fetus as a legal crime victim if "fetal injury or death occurs during the commission of a federal violent crime".
 These laws define the fetus as a person "for the purpose of criminal prosecution of the offender" (National Conference of State Legislatures, 2008).

 The United States does not have specific policy addressing victims of femicide, and does not provide a legal definition of femicide in its criminal code.

 Latin America

 As of 2022, policy changes in 20 Latin American countries have introduced femicide as a distinct type of homicide.
 Latin American feminist movements are demanding further legislation addressing pregnancy as a significant risk factor.
+A 2015 Brazilian law increased penalties for violent crimes committed against pregnant women.